greg-js/arch-wiki-md-repo/wiki/_content/english/Music Player Daemon-Tips and tricks.md

 #	quality		"5.0"			# do not define if bitrate is defined
 	bitrate		"128"			# do not define if quality is defined format		"44100:16:1"
+	always_on       "yes"			# prevent MPD from disconnecting all listeners when playback is stopped. tags            "yes"			# httpd supports sending tags to listening streams.
 }

 ```